Glossary of Crimes

 Murder and aggravated murder, the two most serious felonies in Ohio, are not categorized by degree.
-Instead, the law allows for specific penalties for both of these crimes.
+Instead, the law allows for specific penalties for both of these glossary crimes.
 For someone convicted of aggravated murder, the potential penalty ranges from death to life with the possibility of parole after 20 years.
 For someone convicted of murder, the possible sentence ranges from 15 years in prison to life in prison without parole.

 Ohio also imposes mandatory prison terms in some felony cases.
 Such cases include aggravated murder, murder, rape or attempted rape of a child under the age of 13, some sexual offenses, possession of a firearm during felony, drug trafficking when it falls into a felony level 1 or 2 and few others.
 In such cases, a court must impose a specific penalty or penalty range.